 Three students independently try to solve the problem.
-The first student will solve a similar problem with a probability of 0.6, the second student will solve at a probability of 0.55, and the third will solve at a probability 0.04.
-The problem is resolved, What is the probability that the first student has solved it?
+The first student will solve a similar problem with a probability of 0.6, the second student will solve at a probability of 0.55, and the third will solve at a probability of 0.04.
+The problem is resolved; what is the probability that the first student has solved it?

 Thank you for submitting an example text correction or rephasing.
 We will review the example in a short time and work on the publish it.